Cosmic inflation: Observational status

-Various inflation theories have been proposed that make radically different predictions, but they generally have much more fine tuning than should be necessary.
+Various inflation theories have been proposed that make radically different predictions, but they generally have much more fine-tuning than should be necessary.
 As a physical model, however, inflation is most valuable in that it robustly predicts the initial conditions of the Universe based on only two adjustable parameters: the spectral index (that can only change in a small range) and the amplitude of the perturbations.
 Except in contrived models, this is true regardless of how inflation is realized in particle physics.

 Occasionally, effects are observed that appear to contradict the simplest models of inflation.
 The first-year WMAP data suggested that the spectrum might not be nearly scale-invariant, but might instead have a slight curvature.
 However, the third-year data revealed that the effect was a statistical anomaly.
 Another effect remarked upon since the first cosmic microwave background satellite, the Cosmic Background Explorer is that the amplitude of the quadrupole moment of the CMB is unexpectedly low and the other low multipoles appear to be preferentially aligned with the ecliptic plane.
 Some have claimed that this is a signature of non-Gaussianity and thus contradicts the simplest models of inflation.
-Others have suggested that the effect may be due to other new physics, foreground contamination, or even publication bias.
+Others have suggested that the effect may be due to quantum corrections or new physics, foreground contamination, or even publication bias.

 An experimental program is underway to further test inflation with more precise CMB measurements.
 In particular, high precision measurements of the so-called "B-modes" of the polarization of the background radiation could provide evidence of the gravitational radiation produced by inflation, and could also show whether the energy scale of inflation predicted by the simplest models (×10^15~×10^16 GeV) is correct.
 In March 2014, the BICEP2 team announced B-mode CMB polarization confirming inflation had been demonstrated.
 The team announced the tensor-to-scalar power ratio r was between 0.15 and 0.27 (rejecting the null hypothesis; r is expected to be 0 in the absence of inflation).
 However, on 19 June 2014, lowered confidence in confirming the findings was reported; on 19 September 2014, a further reduction in confidence was reported and, on 30 January 2015, even less confidence yet was reported.
-By 2018, additional data suggested, with 95% confidence, that $r$ is 0.06 or lower: consistent with the null hypothesis, but still also consistent with many remaining models of inflation.
+By 2018, additional data suggested, with 95% confidence, that $r$ is 0.06 or lower: Consistent with the null hypothesis, but still also consistent with many remaining models of inflation.

 Other potentially corroborating measurements are expected from the Planck spacecraft, although it is unclear if the signal will be visible, or if contamination from foreground sources will interfere.

 Other forthcoming measurements, such as those of 21 centimeter radiation (radiation emitted and absorbed from neutral hydrogen before the first stars formed), may measure the power spectrum with even greater resolution than the CMB and galaxy surveys, although it is not known if these measurements will be possible or if interference with radio sources on Earth and in the galaxy will be too great.